numlock009/ffj-cs294a/readme.txt

 a directory called positive and negative . positive should contain positive examples and negative should negative examples.

+Check out the run_script file to see how running training and testing works when calling them one after another.

 to train an SVM you should call something like: train_model('images/T01_bark1', 'images/T16_glass1', 'svm_train_bg', 'svm_param_bg', 'centroid_file', 'images/centroid_features_bg', 'desc', 'rift', 'keypt', 'hl', 'threshold', 0.005)
              pos_directory       neg_directory        trainfile       paramfile    -  options